zendframework/zend-servicemanager/doc/book/migration.md

   type, and has no other logic, you can remove that implementation as well, as the `AbstractPluginManager` already takes care of that when `$instanceOf` is defined!
+- Remove the canonicalized FQCN entry for each factory

 Performing these steps on the above, we get: